John P. Irish: In Iowa

-Irish's first job as a seventeen-year-old was that of teacher.
+At the age of seventeen, Irish began working as a teacher.
 At age twenty-one he became editor of the Iowa City Press, where he remained for twenty years.
 He "developed such ability both as a writer and public speaker that he was soon recognized as one of the leaders of the Democratic party of the state."
-He was elected three times to represent Johnson County, Iowa, in the state's General Assembly, from 1869 to 1872.
+He was elected three times to represent Johnson County, Iowa, in the state's General Assembly, from 1868 to 1872.

 He had, as a teacher, seen the harm of electing members of school boards on a partisan ticket, and was the author of the law changing the time of electing school officers from the general to a special election, thus taking their election out of partisan politics.

 He was an elected regent of the State University of Iowa, and in 1871 was instrumental in securing the return of the corpse of a woman whose body had been stolen from a town cemetery and which resulting "resurrection affair" had been trumpeted by newspapers that attacked the "medical hyenas attending the University."
 But before the affair died down, two medical students, a janitor and Irish himself were arrested.
 A grand jury "declined to find any of them at fault."